enid-lin/webprojecttest/docs/confs/R&RFlow.rst

          + Credit: Credit Site

 Feedback Mail
-   TW group replies the OPS/NSD mail when the requirement and release date are confirmed.
+   Once the requiremnt and the spec are confirmed, TW group should reply the OPS/NSD mail. (see example below) TW group replies the OPS/NSD mail when the requirement and release date are confirmed.

-   Record this requirement on CM table and Google Doc.
+      - Note: Go-Live Date Change
+              If the go-live date must be changed, remember to send the change request to OPS/NSD group.

 UAT
-   Ask RD Group to assist the requirement.
-Front will provide UAT environment.
+   Arrange the UI/UX and Front-end group to build the UAT environment.
+      - UI/UX team provides the SVN No.
+      - Front-end team provides the UAT environment.

    Examine the content in UAT environment, to see if there is omission.
+   If urgent, verify the content directly in production environment.

 Go-Live
-   After go-live, send notification mail to OPS/NSD group.
+   After go-live, send notification mail to OPS/NSD group. (see example below)